 - Paracetamol (PCM) can be given every four to six hours as directed with a maximum of four doses per 24 hours

-- If pain is not relieved by Paracetamol alone, Oxycodone can also be used; it can be given every four to six hours, with a maximum of four doses per 24 hours
+- If pain is not relieved by Paracetamol alone, Oxycodone can also be used; it can be given every four to six hours, with a maximum of four doses per 24 hours.

-- has high temperatures above 380C
+- are having high temperatures above 380C

-- is dehydrated
+- are dehydrated

-- increasingly unwell
+- are extremely unwell

 A review or a follow up will be advised by the doctor for your child after the surgical procedure.
-The same will be performed at an outpatient basis.
+The same will be performed on an outpatient basis.
 If you have any concerns before the review, schedule a follow-up with the surgeon.
 An ENT specialist is the best person to share the exact answer to you.